Methodology

 Because of COVID-19 and the suspension of face-to-face interviewing on 17 March 2020, the ONS had to make operational changes to the LFS, particularly in the way that they contact households for initial interview, which moved to a “by telephone” approach.
 These changes resulted in a response where certain characteristics have not been as well represented as previously.
 This is evidenced in a change in the balance of type of household that the ONS are reaching.
 In particular, the proportion of households where people own their homes in the sample has increased and rented accommodation households has decreased.

 To mitigate the impact of this non-response bias, in October 2020 the ONS introduced housing tenure into the LFS weighting methodology for periods from January to March 2020 onwards.
 While not providing a perfect solution, this redressed some of the issues that had previously been noted in the survey results.
-More information can be found in Coronavirus and its impact on the Labour Force Survey and in a blog.
+More information can be found in Coronavirus and its impact on the Labour Force Survey (opens in a new tab) and in a blog (opens in a new tab).
 In accordance with this ONS advice, this publication has moved to using the new tenure weights for the headline labour market measures for periods from January to March 2020 onwards.

 Sample sizes and variability